rituAgr/Concurrency/README.md

    * When all the applications user thread dies then the main user thread die & application stops.
 2. Daemon Thread: This is thread which is suppose to do some task in background.
 Monitoring, Logging are the kind of work they are most fit for.
-   * So, in case of daemon thread, it dies as soon as all other user thread (except the main thread) die
+   * So, in case of daemon thread, it dies as soon as all other user thread (except the main thread) die.
+   And then main thread dies.
+It is good if you don't want main application hanging in for this thread
    * A thread a made daemon by setting true as follow -
      ```
         Thread a = new Thread(r);